How to tell your staff is burned out without them saying “I’m burned out”

 Missed deadlines, and reduced quality work.
 If someone’s usual high standard is slipping on a regular basis, they may need a break to recharge.

 Repetitive tasks especially can lead to fatigue, and some context switching may be necessary to use different parts of the brain.
 Pause the project to review it, help with a live brainstorm, get or shift people to the project to share the load, review and adjust the process, create inspirational swipe files to aspire to; and in the meantime, let them work on something else so they can get a mental break.
+This is a simple but effective strategy for staying productive and avoiding burnout.

 Updates to their LinkedIn.
 This is more of a sign that someone is getting ready to jump ship and wants to freshen up their profile for a round of interviews.
 If you notice tone of voice changes on their profile, they may be posturing their personal brand for their next role.